Franklin Growth Fund

 Fund managers employ a bottom-up approach and fundamental analysis to shortlist companies that have:

-- the potential to produce sustainable earnings and cash-flow growth
+- potential to produce sustainable earnings and cash flow growth

 - strong management teams and financial strength